facelessuser/pyluxa4/README.md

 ### Wave

 The `wave` command provides a way to have a color perform a wave effect.
-The type of wave, duration of the wave, and how many times it repeats can all be controlled.
+The type of wave, speed of the wave, and how many times it repeats can all be controlled.

 You cannot control individual LEDs with the wave command as all the LEDs are needed to perform the wave effect.

 ```
 $ pyluxa4 wave --help
-usage: pyluxa4 wave [-h] [--wave WAVE] [--duration DURATION] [--repeat REPEAT]
+usage: pyluxa4 wave [-h] [--wave WAVE] [--speed SPEED] [--repeat REPEAT]
                     [--wait] [--token TOKEN] [--host HOST] [--port PORT]
                     [--secure SECURE] [--timeout TIMEOUT]
                     color